 - Existing commercial and low-income residential customers under NEM-1 and NEM-2 are excluded, their 20-year grandfathering protection remains unchanged.

 NEM-2 Ends 120 Days After Final Decision

-We’re assuming a solar project with a completed interconnection application date stamped on or before May 26th will still be eligible for NEM-2 with a 15-year eligibility period, but there is some uncertainty about this and we’re anticipating it will be clarified over the next few weeks.
+We’re assuming a solar project with a completed interconnection application date stamped on or before the effective date will still be eligible for NEM-2 with a 15-year eligibility period, but there is some uncertainty about this and we’re anticipating it will be clarified over the next few weeks.

 - These proposed changes to NEM will only affect PG&E, SCE, SDG&E territories.